davecra/easyEWS/README.md

 ### resolveRecipient<a name="resolveRecipient"></a>
 Resolves a recipient.

-Here are the parameters foe this method:
+Here are the parameters for this method:
 * **recipient**: *string* - The recipient name or email
 * **successCallback**: *function(**result**: ResolveNamesType[])* - the success callback.
 Will return an array of resolved names.
 The returned type is defined as:
          * @param {string} name